cbbowen/graph/README.md

 # Contributing

 If you find a bug or there is a data structure or algorithm you think should be added, please create an issue.
 Or if you're feeling ambitious, implement the changes yourself and send a pull request.
+Additional examples are also welcome!